jvanasco/metadata_parser/README.rst

 Logging
 =======

-This file has extensive logging to help developers pinpoint problems.
+This file utilizes extensive logging to help developers pinpoint problems.

 * ``log.debug``
   This log level is mostly used to handle library maintenance and